macCesar/color-shades/README.md

 }
 ```

-Use the `-s, --single` option to generate a single color definition instead of shades of colors.:
+Use the `-s, --single` option to generate a single color definition instead of shades of colors:
 ```bash
 > purgetss shades bc560a -s
 ::PurgeTSS:: All colors copied to lib/purgetss.colors.js